cgrand/megaref/README.md

 For example two alter-in on different paths (eg [:a :b :c] and [:a :b :d]) on the same ref won't conflict.
 However [:a :b] and [:a :b :c] will conflict;
 this check can be turned off by setting the option :guard-prefixes to false.
+Obviously, you should only turn it off when you never update paths that are prefixes of each other.

 The amount of concurrency can be controlled by setting the :guards-count option.